ibrownreadystart/SetupAuditTrail_AnalyticsApp/README.md

 ### SetupAuditTrail Analytics

-No Event Monitoring and no interest in SOQL, browser extensions, or taking data out of Salesforce?

 Mirror the SetupAuditTrail setup object and leverage native Salesforce Reports and Dashboards.

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://github.com/ibrownreadystart/SetupAuditTrail_AnalyticsApp/blob/main/images/setupaudittrailanalyticsscreen.png)